 Users added a flavour to Knox.
 Jell-O came prepared, in six flavours.
 This was an exploitable advantage.

-“In 1934,” says Leff, “General Foods decided to sponsor Jack.
+“In 1934,” says Leibowitz, “General Foods decided to sponsor Jack.
 He became the spokesperson for Jell-O, much the way Bill Cosby was forty years later.
 Don Bestor wrote the J-E-L-L-O jingle that rose over a five-note scale.
 When Jack appeared, he’d say, ‘Jell-O Everybody.’”

 Jell-O is gelatin.
 Gelatin comes from boiled bones, connective tissue and animal intestines.
 The basic ingredients of Jell-O were among the first items rationed during the war.

-“General Foods couldn’t meet the demand for Jell-O,” says Leff.
+“General Foods couldn’t meet the demand for Jell-O,” says Leibowitz.
 It cut back on advertising Jell-O to bring demand in line with supply.
 There was no rationing of breakfast cereals.
 Sales of Grape Nut Flakes, a breakfast cereal, could increase endlessly.
 As of 1942, Jack was the spokesperson for Grape Nut Flakes.”

 In 1944, Lucky Strike cigarettes involved a total change of style for Jack.
-“Oh yes,” says Laura Leff.
+“Oh yes,” says Laura Leibowitz.
 "George Washington Hill ran the American Tobacco Company from 1925 to 1946.
 He was a pill.
 Lucky Strike used hard-sell commercials.”

 Hill built Lucky Strike on a strategy of making it acceptable for women to smoke, in public.
 His only tactic was hard sell.
 Yet, he took to the comparatively mild-mannered Benny, fast and well.